DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-to-design-a-coherent-curriculum/summer-week-4-ect-theory.md

 #### Geography (plate tectonics)

-Misconception: The earth’s plates are made of solid rock that can never be seen because the plates are always deep within the earth.
+Misconception: The earth's plates are made of solid rock that can never be seen because the plates are always deep within the earth.

-Correct idea: Earth’s plates are made of solid rock, and they can be seen where they are not covered by soil, loose rocks, or water.
+Correct idea: Earth's plates are made of solid rock, and they can be seen where they are not covered by soil, loose rocks, or water.

 #### Modern foreign languages (French)

-Misconception:  J’ai is translated as ‘I am’
+Misconception:  J'ai is translated as 'I am'

-Correct idea: J’ai is translated as ‘I have’.
+Correct idea: J'ai is translated as 'I have'.

-This misunderstanding stems from pupils learning that ‘J’ai onze ans’ is translated as ‘I am 11 years old’; j’ai is used in this context leading pupils to think that ‘j’ai’ means ‘I am’.
+This misunderstanding stems from pupils learning that 'J'ai onze ans' is translated as 'I am 11 years old'; j'ai is used in this context leading pupils to think that 'j'ai' means 'I am'.

 #### History